standardnguyen/jaygould/prompt.md

 ## Chapter 1 - Introduction

 The bustling little town of Roxbury, New York, produced in the year 1836 a man who was to disturb the economic theories of this country, and to die, at the age of fifty-six, the possessor of one of the greatest single American fortunes.
-The youngest of six children, five of whom were girls, he was ....
+The youngest of six children, five of whom were girls, he was[^1] ....

 ---

 ## Notes for Chapter I

-1. J. R. Perkins, *Trails, Rails and War*, 263
+[^1]: J. R. Perkins, *Trails, Rails and War*, 263
-2. *United States Pacific Railway Commission, Testimony*, Executive Document No. 51, Senate, 50th Congress, 1st Session, 1887, 4121, E. H. Nichols.
+[^2]: *United States Pacific Railway Commission, Testimony*, Executive Document No. 51, Senate, 50th Congress, 1st Session, 1887, 4121, E. H. Nichols.
-3. Isaac Jones Wistar, *Autobiography*, 495, Harper & Bros., New York, 1937.
+[^3]: Isaac Jones Wistar, *Autobiography*, 495, Harper & Bros., New York, 1937.
-4. Burlington archives, J. M. Forbes to ....
+[^4]: Burlington archives, J. M. Forbes to ....
 Simpson, May 29, 1878.

 !!@!@!@!#### END EXAMPLE FOR CHAPTER 1 ####!!@!@!@!